“אֵ֣לֶּה ׀ תֹּלְד֣וֹת יַעֲקֹ֗ב יוֹסֵ֞ף…”

 He is also referring to the fact that Perez, Tamar’s child with Yehuda, became the ancestor of King David.

 As he continues: “The matter of Yosef’s multi-colored coat, Yehuda’s going to shear his sheep, the dreams of Pharaoh, the cupbearer and the baker are all proofs of Yirmiyahu’s prophecy: “Know that all the thoughts that I think of you, declares YHVH are thoughts of ‘shalom-peace/wellbeing’ and not ‘raah-evil’- in order to give you a hopeful future.
 (Yirmiyahu 29:11)”

 The Torah is inviting us to reflect on the ways of higher providence by seeing that events that seem, at the time of their occurrence to be purposeless and unrelated, actually have an exalted significance.

-And the greatness of HaShem is that not only the elevated events, that we can clearly perceive as related to Divine Action, are significant.
+And it is the greatness of HaShem that not only the elevated events, that we can clearly perceive as related to Divine Action, are significant.